Home » Baking Recipes » Pancakes & Waffles » Banana Pancakes with Ricotta and Chocolate Sauce

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make these banana pancakes, with or without the chocolate sauce, I’d love to hear about it in the comments below or via social media.
-Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
+If you make these banana pancakes, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Please share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Banana Pancakes.
 PIN IT.